 - Cast for the Skyscraper movie also starred: Chin Han (Ghost in the Shell 2017), Roland Moller (Atomic Blonde 2017), Pablo Schreiber (Den of Thieves 2018), and Noah Taylor (Paddington 2.)

 It takes a lot for an action movie to impress me.
-I do like disaster movies so this action thriller seemed like a good idea.
-I'm a fan of the original Die Hard films and this is said to meet in the middle of those.
+I do like disaster movies and Skyscraper promised to scratch my thrill-seeking itch.
+I'm a fan of the original Die Hard films and Skyscraper is said to meet the famed Bruce Willis movie halfway.
 There is a lot of tall building gymnastics and climbing combined with baddies who carry heavy artillery.
-The skyscraper itself is referred to as a 'city in the sky.'
-It's home to many technologically advanced thing-ma-bobs and gadgets.
-All those types of high-tech stuff that make me envious I haven't caught up to speed with Alexa and her voice-controlled virtual assistant lighting yet.
+The skyscraper building is referred to as a 'City in the Sky.'
+It's home to many technologically advanced mechanical items and gadgets.
+All the types of high-tech stuff that make me envious I haven't caught up to speed with Alexa and her voice-controlled virtual assistant lighting yet.

 Time to Switch Your Brain Off

 What doesn't happen though, is anything remotely realistic.
 To enjoy this CGI-speckled skyscraper-inferno-filled flick, I would recommend switching your brain off almost completely.
-In a similar vein to the non-sensical decision making in The Meg (2018), Skyscraper also pushes the bar with what it expects me to believe.
-I'm not saying Dwayne Johnson lacks skills to pull off walking across a crane at least 200 stories up.
+In a similar vein to the non-sensical decision making in The Meg (2018), Skyscraper also pushes the bar with what it expects the audience to believe.
+I'm not saying Dwayne Johnson lacks the skills to pull off walking across a crane at least 200 stories up.
 However, I just don't buy his machine bullet-dodging luck while doing so.
 Suffice to say this everyman type character has a lot of lucky coincidences.

 For example; gaffer tape (wait, what?) plays a large role in the atmospheric tension.
 I did love the build-up of fear from watching the many uses of this handy tape.
 I'm all for believing in the power of gaffer tape, I really am.
 I mean I once bought some at a petrol station to seal a slow leaking hole in the tire of my car.
 That stuff extended the life of that wonderfully bald wheel for a week.